-Earnings or loss per share
+Earnings per share

-Basic earnings or loss per share is computed by dividing net income or loss available to common stockholders by the weighted average number of common shares outstanding during the reporting period.
-In historical periods, junior convertible preferred stock and warrants were accounted for under a two-class method, but for all periods presented, those instruments were excluded from the calculation because they did not participate in losses.
+Basic earnings per share is computed by dividing net income available to common stockholders by the weighted average number of common shares outstanding during the reporting period.

 Diluted earnings per share is computed based on the weighted average number of common shares outstanding increased by the number of additional shares that would have been outstanding had the potentially dilutive common shares been issued and reduced by the number of shares we could have repurchased with the proceeds from the issuance of the potentially dilutive shares.
 Variable conversion ratios are determined as of period end.
-Preferred dividends are added back to net income or loss available to common stockholders provided that the preferred securities are not anti-dilutive to the calculation.
+Preferred dividends are added back to net income available to common stockholders provided that the preferred securities are not anti-dilutive to the calculation.